Hottentotti/My-wellbeing-project/README.md

 Data is collected by myself or someone else.
 Collected data aims for improving personal recourses and wellbeing by improving self-knowledge, self-confidence, self-management, self-care, self-sensing, self-listening, awareness, and emotional skills.

-1. User sign in the application
+1. User signs in the application.
-2. User answers the survey and give inputs (check below)
+2. User answers the survey and give inputs (check below).
-3. AI analyzes the data: user preferences and earlier recipes are included in neural network (deep-learning)
+3. AI analyzes the data: user preferences and exceptions are included in neural network (deep-learning)
 4. User gets a personal recipe (main points and details) for improving personal wellbeing and health
 5. User can give feedback and the recipe is specified based on earlier recommended recipes (with chatbot).